Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia-Divinitatis.md

 #### History
 Ancient and terrible, the Dagdha was also known as the all-father, and was surmised to be the first god of the Earthsea pantheon.
 There are conflicting accounts of the rise of the Dagdha - in some instances, he is said to have risen from the corpse of Grinneal; while in others, he is claimed to have always existed.
 In both instances, however, he is called the son of Grinneal - whether this is a factual description of his lineage or yet another of his many titles is unclear.

 As the ruler of the Earthsea gods, the Dagdha was the first to rise to the challenge of Chadul.
 Answering his call to battle, the Daghda and Chadul waged war for over a decade, with the night sky filled with flashing lights, and meteors raining down upon the lands.
 In the end, it was for naught, as Chadul severed the Dagdha's head from his body, and consumed him.
-The records I located chronicling this battle have no date, but the librarians assure me this happened before the rise of Danaan, around the 5th Grinneal.
+The records I located chronicling this battle have no date, but the librarians assure me this happened in  Sixth Aeon.
 Like his father before him, the Daghda perished at the hands of Chadul.

 #### Speculations